UnknownExplorer13/NifSkope/FEATURE_IDEAS.md

 # Feature Ideas

 A list of features I'd like to implement at some point.
-These features will probable only be implemented for Skyrim and/or Fallout 4 nif files as that's what I focus on editing the most.
+These features will probably only be implemented for Skyrim and/or Fallout 4 nif files as that's what I work with the most.

 * Edit gavrant's index item array value code for textures to show what each slot is used for (slot 0 = Diffuse, slot 1 = Normal, etc.)